2022 Robotics & Computer Vision

 Hand Tracking System

-Behavior Integration: We mapped specific gestures to robot behaviors, initially using random gesture assignments before transitioning to a more intuitive number-based system for better usability.
+We mapped specific gestures to robot behaviors, initially using random gesture assignments before transitioning to a more intuitive number-based system for better usability.
+The gesture control system evolved from basic commands to more sophisticated interactions, with movement control using the robot's odometry to create consistent patterns rather than time-based commands, leveraging the robot's positioning system to achieve precise movements and turns for driving in various shapes.

 Number Gesture System